Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Unlike i-verbs, these verbs experience a vowel change in the past tense known as i-umlaut, which will be touched upon more in a later lesson.
 For example the verb *að telja* changes the *e* in its stem to an *a* in the past tense.
 Following that rule, in some forms, there will be an *ö* instead of an *a*.
 That is because of a-umlaut, which is the same things that happened with *mamma* -> *mömmu* in the weak nouns lesson.

-Below, see the conjugation of the j-verb *að telja*.
+Below, see the conjugational change from the present to the past tense for the j-verb *að telja*.

 Example 1: Ég tel -> Ég taldi\
 Example 2: Þú telur -> Þú taldir\